isac322/buildkit-state/README.md

 In most case, you **do not need to consider** these requirements.
-Github hosted runner fulfill all these requirements, but self hosted runner or self hosted BuildKit daemon may not work.
+Github hosted runner fulfill all these requirements, but self hosted BuildKit daemon may not work.

-- Supported github actions runner OS &
-  Arch: `linux/arm64`, `linux/amd64`, `linux/arm`, `darwin/amd64`, `darwin/arm64`, `windows/amd64`
 - Only supports [BuildKit docker-container driver](https://docs.docker.com/build/drivers/) (which is default driver of `docker/setup-buildx-action`)